reubenstr/ElectroPup/README.md

 <img src="images/electro-pup-power-carrier-v1-render.png" width="800">

-The Power Carrier PCB provides a main on/off power switch and distributes power the the motor headers.
+The Power Carrier PCB provides a main on/off power switch and distributes power to the motor headers.
 The Power Carrier creates four CAN bus networks one for each leg.
 Solder jumpers allow merging the front two legs into a single network and the back two legs into another single network.

 ### Auxiliary Board